Important Glossary Related to Union Budget

 7. Direct and Indirect Taxes

-Direct taxes are levied on the incomes of individuals and corporate.
-For example, income tax, corporate tax etc. Indirect taxes are paid by consumers when they buy goods and services.
+Direct taxes are levied on the incomes of individuals and corporations.
+For example, income tax, corporate tax, etc. Indirect taxes are paid by consumers when they buy goods and services.
 These include excise duty, customs duty etc.

-9. Public account: The Government acts like a banker for transactions relating to provident funds, small savings collection etc. The Public Account of India was set up by the Article 266 of the Indian Constitution.
+9. Public account: The Government acts as a banker for transactions relating to provident funds, small savings collection etc. The Public Account of India was set up by the Article 266 of the Indian Constitution.

-Other items that also fall under this category include recovery of loans granted by the Centre to State Governments and proceeds from disinvestments of Government stake in public sector undertakings.
+Other items that also fall under this category include the recovery of loans granted by the Centre to State Governments and proceeds from the disinvestment of Government stakes in public sector undertakings.